Onfido privacy notices and consent (US)

 Implementation of the privacy notices and consent language is automatically provided in an SDK screen when you upgrade to at least the following Onfido SDK versions:

-The consent screen is only shown in the SDK flow when the end user is located in the US.
+The consent screen is only shown in the SDK flow when the end user is located in the US, or when Onfido is unable to determine the end user's location.
 Onfido uses the end user’s IP address, collected via the SDK, to approximate their location at a city and country level.

 The SDK consent screen contains: